 - Director of CISTIB Centre for Computational Imaging & Simulation Technologies in Biomedicine

 - Scientific Director Leeds Centre for HealthTech Innovation

 - Director of Research & Innovation Leeds Institute for Data Analytics

-Professor Frangi's main research interests lie at the crossroad of medical image analysis and modeling with emphasis on machine learning (phenomenological models) and computational physiology (mechanistic models).
+Professor Frangi's main research interests lie at the crossroads of medical image analysis and modeling with emphasis on machine learning (phenomenological models) and computational physiology (mechanistic models).
 He has particular interest in statistical methods applied to population imaging and in silico clinical trials.
-His highly interdisciplinary work has been translated to the areas of cardiovascular, musculoskeletal and neurosciences.
+His highly interdisciplinary work has been translated to cardiovascular, musculoskeletal and neurosciences.

 - BSc/MSc Telecommunications Engineering, Universitat Politecnica de Catalunya, 1996, Barcelona, Spain